 At Oxford University students celebrate the beautiful festival of Holi with open arms promoting inclusivity and the idea of finding beauty in differences.
 Even the Non-Indian students get together with Indian students to embrace the beauty of colours while accepting the different traditions and cultures eliminating all boundaries.
 The celebration reconnects the NRI students back to their roots while bonding with their fellow batchmates.

-Holi is celebrated at a large scale in the city of Melbourne where people get together and play with colours and water guns.
+The festival of colors is celebrated on a large scale in the city of Melbourne where people get together and play with colours and water guns.
 In addition to this, there are many events organized by the Hindu Council of Australia.
+Similarly, Monash University also organized a campus-wide Holi celebration where students get to explore the diverse culture of India and its festivals.

 The fact that Tamil is one of the official languages of Singapore makes the importance of the Indian community quite obvious.
 To embrace the beauty of different traditions, locals join the celebrations of Holi with a lot of excitement.
 Watercolour fights are a common scene at the time of Holi in Singapore.
 Celebrating the festival of Holi as a community by embracing different traditions definitely promotes the idea of inclusivity in all its glory.
 Though the celebrations might not match the exact vibes of India, the festive events in Singapore certainly are events to look forward to.